thibaultmerle/pspec/readme.md

 You can comment a line using \# character.
 All parameters are optional.
-If you need the 3rd parameter just let field empty not forgetting fied separator.
+If you need the 3rd parameter just let field empty not forgetting field separator.
 E.g:

     $ cat speclist.txt